 The ability to communicate design solutions effectively is crucial for successful product design leadership and more important than the ability to create a perfect solution. outcomes.

-Talk transcript of Tom Greever – posted on 6 Feb 2023 Stakeholder management
+Talk transcript of Tom Greever – recorded on 18 Jan 2023 Stakeholder management

 In the early stages of his career, Tom Greever observed that despite two designers having equal design abilities, one was more successful in getting their designs approved.
 This discrepancy led him to explore the problem and understand why this was happening.
 He found that the successful designer was better at presenting their work and was more articulate.
 This realization prompted Tom to explore the subject further throughout his career and to try to systematize the process of articulating design decisions to the stakeholders within an organization.

 Tom believes that the ability to articulate design solutions is more important than the ability to create the perfect solution.
 No matter how innovative the product or solution is, if it cannot be effectively communicated to the people who hold the keys to its success, it will not succeed.
 The lack of effective communication often stems from a lack of empathy with the stakeholders and their needs.
 Therefore, the ability to empathize with the stakeholders and communicate the solution in a way that complements their needs is crucial for successful product design leadership.

 Tom shares the story of James, a young and innovative designer who lost his job due to a lack of empathy and poor communication skills.
 Despite having a user-centered design approach and good intentions, James’s arrogance and defensiveness when dealing with executives led to the loss of funding and ultimately, his job.
 On the other hand, Tom was able to get more buy-in and support for the project by managing the conversation differently and demonstrating empathy towards the stakeholders.